leeo1116/leeo1116.github.io/README.md

-Resume of Liang Li
-MS in ECE
+Resume of Liang Li, MS in ECE
 ==================
 leeo1116.github.io